realpython/python-guide/docs/writing/structure.rst

 However, unlike Java, Python do not impose object-oriented programming as the main programming paradigm.
-It is perfectly viable for a Python project to not be object-oriented, ie. to use no or very few class definitions, class inheritance, and any other mechanism that are specific to object-oriented programming.
+It is perfectly viable for a Python project to not be object-oriented, i.e. to use no or very few class definitions, class inheritance, or any other mechanisms that are specific to object-oriented programming.

-Moreover, as seen in the modules_ section, the way Python handles modules and namespaces gives directly to the developer a natural way to ensure encapsulation and separation of abstraction layers, both being the most common reasons to use object-orientation.
-Therefore, Python programmers have more latitude to not use object-orientation, when it is not required by the business model to be constructed.
+Moreover, as seen in the modules_ section, the way Python handles modules and namespaces gives the developer a natural way to ensure encapsulation and separation of abstraction layers, both being the most common reasons to use object-orientation.
+Therefore, Python programmers have more latitude to not use object-orientation, when it is not required by the business model.

 There are some reasons to avoid unnecessary object-orientation.
-Definining custom classes is useful when we want to glue together some state and some functionality.
+Defining custom classes is useful when we want to glue together some state and some functionality.
 The problem, as pointed out by the discussions about functional programming, comes from the "state" part of the equation.

-In some architectures, typically web applications, instances of Python processes are spawned simultaneously to answer to external requests that can happen at the same time.
-In this case, holding some state into instanciated objects, which means keeping some static information about the world, is prone to concurrency problems or race-conditions: between the initialization of the state of an object, usually done with the __init__() method, and the actual use of the object state through one of its method, the world may have changed, and the retained state may be outdated.
+In some architectures, typically web applications, multiple instances of Python processes are spawned to respond to external requests that can happen at the same time.
+In this case, holding some state into instantiated objects, which means keeping some static information about the world, is prone to concurrency problems or race-conditions.
+Sometime between the initialization of the state of an object, usually done with the __init__() method, and the actual use of the object state through one of its methods, the world may have changed, and the retained state may be outdated.
 For example, a request may load an item in memory and mark it as read by a user.
-If another request requires the deletion of this item at the same, it may happen that the deletion actually occur after the first process loaded the item, and then we have to mark as read a deleted object.
+If another request requires the deletion of this item at the same, it may happen that the deletion actually occurs after the first process loaded the item, and then we have to mark as read a deleted object.

 This and other issues led to the idea that using stateless functions is a better programming paradigm.

-Another way to say the same thing is to propose to use functions and procedures with as few implicit context and side-effects as possible.
-A function's implicit context is decelable when the function body refers to some global variables or fetches data from the persistence layer.
-Side-effects are the
-opposite: if a function body modifies the global context or save or delete data on the persistence layer, it is said to have side-effect.
+Another way to say the same thing is to suggest using functions and procedures with as few implicit contexts and side-effects as possible.
+A function's implicit context is made up of any of the global variables or items in the persistence layer that are accessed from within the function.
+Side-effects are the changes that a function makes to it's implicit context.
+If a function saves or deletes data in a global variable or in the persistence layer, it is said to have a side-effect.

-Isolating carefully functions with context and side-effects from functions with logic (called pure functions) allow the following benefits:
+Carefully isolating functions with context and side-effects from functions with logic (called pure functions) allow the following benefits:

 - Pure functions are more likely to be deterministic: given a fixed input,